-The Council's Public Health & Protection Section have raised no objections to the proposal subject to a condition to require specific details of the measures to prevent glare.
-A number of conditions have also been suggested in relation to hours of operation, noise, waste and dust.
+The Council's Public Health & Protection Section have raised no objections to the proposal, however, a number of conditions have been suggested in relation to hours of operation, noise, waste and dust.
 Whilst these comments are appreciated, it is considered that issues relating to hours of operation, noise, dust and waste can be more efficiently controlled by other legislation and the suggested conditions are not considered necessary.
 An appropriate informative note is considered to be sufficient in this instance.